Alegria28/Auto-Subtitles-Generator/README.md

 ### 1. Run the Main Application

-Make sure you have the virtual environment activated if you followed the setup steps.
+Make sure you have the virtual environment activated (by running `source venv/bin/activate` if you're in a new terminal).
 Then, run the interface script:

 ```bash
 python main.py